 I share this story with you in hopes to encourage you to look past all of the Facebook memes about giving animals away online, especially for free.
 I didn’t charge a rehoming fee for Remi.
 In fact, she came with all of her vetting, including spay and microchip, her heartworm and flea prevention, toys, and grooming supplies.
 I didn’t care about trying to “recoup” money I had invested in Remi; I wanted to find her the best home possible.
 By taking the time to get to know the potential adopters and following up on their submitted information, I was able to make an informed decision about my dog’s new home.

 Have you ever had to rehome your dog?
-Tell us about it in the comments.
+I want to hear all about i

 Check out these adorable stories on Dogster: